mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/overview/index.md

 2. A request is sent to the Cosmos packaging service to deploy the requested package along with a set of configuration options.

-3. Cosmos creates a Marathon app definition by rendering Nifi’s `marathon.json.mustache` file with the configuration options provided in the request, which represents Nifi’s Scheduler.
+3. Cosmos creates a Marathon app definition by rendering NiFi’s `marathon.json.mustache` file with the configuration options provided in the request, which represents NiFi’s Scheduler.
 Cosmos queries Marathon to create the app.

 4. Marathon launches the NiFi’s scheduler somewhere in the cluster using the rendered app definition provided by Cosmos.